How to Connect Data Source in Tableau in 2022

 You can connect to data from either Tableau Desktop or a web browser by using the Tableau Server or Tableau Online.
 The process differs slightly for each.
-The most effortless connection between Tableau and Data source is the Microsoft Excel file.
-If you have data in an excel file, then it is straightforward to connect the Excel file and Tableau.
-In Tableau, most of the time, you have to connect with outside Data Source.
+The Microsoft Excel file is the most effortless connection between Tableau and Data source.

 Connect Excel Workbook with Tableau

 There are simple steps to connect an excel sheet to Tableau.

 To connect an Excel file, we need an excel file.
 So Let’s hover to the tableau website and go to the following link.

 We have downloaded the World Bank CO2 (.xlsx).

 Okay, so now we have data to connect Tableau.

 Step 2: Open Tableau and connect data.